 To participate in our introductory Discover Scuba (DSD) course or our PADI Open Water Certification (OW) course, no experience is necessary, but you should be comfortable in the water, have a spirit of adventure, the ability to take on responsibility, and a desire to be challenged.

 All other scuba certifications and specialties will have prerequisites.
 Please visit our Scuba Dive Certification page for details.
-To participate in Recreational diving, you must be an Open Water certified diver or equivalent.
+To participate in Recreational diving, you must be a PADI Open Water certified diver or equivalent.

 Scuba diving is very safe if done with the proper equipment and under careful training and supervision.
 We are very proud that Sail Caribbean is the only teen program with its own year-round dive operation, Sail Caribbean Divers.
 Our dive courses are taught by our own full-time PADI professionals.
 Our equipment and staff are first-rate and we pride ourselves on our expertise and track record.

 Our fleet of custom dive boats enables us to keep bulky, wet scuba gear and noisy compressors off our sailboats.
 The dive boats rendezvous with the sailing fleet to easily transport you to the best dive locations.
 During the ride, students prepare their equipment under close supervision, discuss dive knowledge reviews, are briefed on the site where they’ll be diving-and enjoy the ride!
 Our dive boats provide spacious and stable platforms to ensure easy and safe entry and exit from the water for everyone aboard.
+Additionally, dive boats are allowed to go to exclusive dive locations in the BVI that sailboats cannot go to.
 We strongly believe that using dive boats is the very best way to dive.

 The maximum student to instructor ratio on dives at Sail Caribbean is 6:1 and for DSD, it’s 4:1.
 PADI’s recommended ratio is 8:1/4:1 respectively.